Syzygies in Hilbert schemes of complete intersections: Introduction

-We apply the theory of expansive ideals also to infinite free resolutions over complete intersections, motivated by the recent progress in this area.
-Our second main result, Theorem \ref{TheoremIfninite}, shows that, over a quadratic Clements-Lindstr\"om ring of characteristic 0, expansive ideals achieve extremal Betti numbers for the infinite free resolution.
-We conjecture that this pattern holds for arbitrary degree sequences and base field.
+We apply our methods also to infinite free resolutions over complete intersections, motivated by the recent progress in this area \cite{EiPe16,EiPe20}.
+We conjecture that the extremal behavior of Theorem \ref{TheoremExtremalFiniteResolution} holds for infinite free resolutions, and prove this conjecture for quadratic Clements-Lindstr\"om rings in characteristic zero in Theorem \ref{TheoremIfninite}.
+We also discuss the analogous problem for deviations and Poincar\'e series, solving it in the case of $\Hilb^d(\PP^n)$ in Corollaries \ref{CorollaryDeviations} and \ref{CorollaryPoincare}.